zulip/zulip/templates/zerver/help/mention-a-user-or-group.md

 You can mention everyone on a stream with the `@**all**` mention.
 Use sparingly!
 Note that this will not notify anyone who has muted the stream.

+## Stream and topic links

+You can also insert links to streams or topics in a message with a similar process as user mentions.
+Read more about them [here](/help/stream-and-topic-links).